Our office is now open from 09:30 - 17.30 Monday to Friday.

 Some suppliers are applying normal cancellation fees unless the DFA advises against all non-essential travel to the destination on the dates you are due to depart.

 We are currently estimating an average turnaround time for refunds of 9 – 12 months.

 Once a refund or credit note has been received, we will forward to you immediately.

 Q: I do not wish to accept my Ryanair Voucher – how do I apply for a cash refund?

 A: The airline is offering refund in the form of a voucher which can be redeemed for cash after 12 months.
-We have sent you through your VOUCHER ID confirmation where you can then follow the steps outlined by Ryanair via https://www.ryanair.com/ie/en/useful-info/refund-voucher to avail.
+We have sent you through your VOUCHER ID confirmation.
+You can then follow the steps outlined by Ryanair via https://www.ryanair.com/ie/en/useful-info/refund-voucher.

 We acknowledge that you may not wish to accept your refund in voucher format at this time.
 Please note that until such time as you receive your cash refund, your voucher will remain valid and can be used to purchase flights and ancillaries for any future trip you might wish to plan.
 The amount does not need to be spent in one transaction.

 Again, if you wish to receive cash refund and opt not to use the voucher, it will land on the cash refund queue and will be redeemed for cash after 12 months.

 The Government agrees to provide a State-Guarantee for Refund Credit Notes, we are applying the rules by the end suppliers and in this case, a voucher is offered at this time.

 Q: I want to change the dates of my holiday.
 How can I do this?